Optimal $C^{1,\alpha}$ estimates for a class of elliptic quasilinear equations: Sharp growth estimates for large radii

 \end{prop}

-In order to derive the Proposition \ref{small} we show, under a certain smallness regime adopted to the parameters related to equation \eqref{prop10}, that $u$ can be approximated by a solution of a constant coefficient equation as in \eqref{p-h1}.
+In order to derive the Proposition \ref{small} we show, under a certain smallness assumption of certain parameters, $u$ can be approximated by a solution of a constant coefficient equation.
+For the sake of clarity, we restrict our analysis to the simplest case $\Omega=B_1$ and $x_0=0$.